scperkins/EJEHardenberg.github.io/public/tech-blog/how-custom-type-form-binders-for-playframework.md

 A Mapping had a bit more methods than just `bind` and `unbind`, however they're very easily composable, alonging the creation of custom type mappings be leveraging existing ones.
-For example, to create a UUID
+For example, to create a UUID Mapping we can leverage the existing `text` mapping:
-Mapping:

 	def uuid: Mapping[UUID] = {
 		text.transform(UUID.fromString _, _.toString)
 	}

-Though, this isn't as safe as it could be, say if we verified that the `text` was a valid UUID first via a constraint:
+Though, this isn't as safe as it could be, we could be safer if we verified that the `text` was a valid UUID first via a constraint:

 	val validUUID = Constraint[String]("forms.invalid.uuid") { str =>
 		Try(UUID.fromString(str)) match {